 - The Hitchcock Lectures

 The Graduate Council, a campus-wide committee of the Graduate Division, selects and arranges speakers for the annual Charles M. and Martha Hitchcock Lectures.
 By mandate of the Hitchcocks' bequest, these lectures are focused on the sciences (in particular, biology, chemistry, mathematics, and physics).
 They have brought world-renowned scientists to our campus from around the globe.
-Recent speakers in the biological science have included Nobel Laureate Sidney Altman (2010), Lucille Shapiro (2009), and Sir John Gurdon (2006).
+Past speakers in the biological science have included Nobel Laureate Sidney Altman (2010), Lucille Shapiro (2009), and Sir John Gurdon (2006).